Automattic/jetpack/readme.txt

 ## Upgrade Notice ##
 Security and bugfix release.
-You are encouraged to upgrade as soon as possible.
+Security issue isn't too serious but you should upgrade.